khphillips/usb_commando/README.md

 # USB Commando
 Requires nodejs and npm to be installed.

-Testing app for connecting to USB Commando.
+Electron app for testing connection to USB Commando.
 Reads the 3 analog outputs and display integer readins for each.

 http://www.exhibit-control.net/wordpress/products/inputs-sensors/customize-usb-input-hid/